xeylou/testade.xeylou.fr/content/now.md

 i am a second-grade Network & Telecommunication bachelor student at [University of Pau and the Adour Region](https://www.univ-pau.fr/en/home.html)

-i do a work-study as an Network & System Administrator for a french IT service delivery company
+i do a work-study as an apprentice Network & System Administrator for a french IT service delivery company

 ### Freetime